 In the example being constructed two directions are defined

 targetBody: that identifies the direction from (origin) the spacecraft pointing to (target) Jupiter.
-Each end in the direction are defined by their respective orbit references.
+Each end in the direction is defined by its respective orbit reference.

 boresight: direction in the spacecraft body frame.